What should I keep in mind before buying a life jacket?

 Distress lights for life jackets

-Most automatic life jackets can be fitted with emergency lights to increase the chance of a quick rescue in poor visibility or darkness.
-Every manufacturer uses a slightly different lighting system.
-Some lights are stuck directly onto the air chamber and illuminate the whole jacket, other manufacturers use antenna-shaped lights, which are fastened to the jacket with Velcro tape and either activate automatically on water contact or when the life jacket is inflated in the event of an emergency, or can be switched on manually.
-The light duration of individual life jacket lights is very different and varies from between 2 and 10 hours.
+Here too, there is a wide range of different lights on the market.
+Some lights are stuck directly onto the air chamber and illuminate the whole jacket, other manufacturers use antenna-shaped lights, which are fastened to the jacket with velcro tape and either activate automatically on water contact or when the life jacket is inflated in the event of an emergency, or can be switched on manually.
+The light duration of individual life jacket lights is very different and varies between 2 and 10 hours.

 Emergency transmitters for life jackets

-Life jacket lights & emergency transmitters for life jackets
+Life lines for life jackets

-Put on your life jacket correctly
+Putting on your life jacket correctly

 - If your life jacket has a crotch strap, put it on and tighten it so that there is no play in the upright position, but you can still move comfortably.
 The crotch strap prevents the life jacket from sliding up towards the head in an emergency.

-Guidelines and Regulations for Life Jackets
+Guidelines and regulations for life jackets

-In order to ensure that a life jacket offers the protection it claims to offer in an emergency, it must meet certain requirements in Europe.
-The PSA regulation stipulates a detailed EU type inspection as well as production monitoring by an official institution.
-The technical design of a PPE (personal protective equipment) is compared with the requirements of this directive or regulation.
+In order to ensure that a life jacket offers the protection it claims to in an emergency, it must meet certain requirements in Europe.
+The PSA regulation stipulates a detailed EU type-inspection, as well as production monitoring by an official institution.
+The technical design of PPE (personal protective equipment) is compared with the requirements of this directive or regulation.
 Europe-wide, uniform standards such as DIN EN ISO 12402 for buoyancy aids and life jackets and DIN EN ISO 12401 for safety lines and safety straps are available for this purpose.
 The CE labelling of a life jacket confirms its compliance with these requirements.
-Not only the life jacket, but all its components, such as foils, materials, straps and fittings, are subject to standardisation.
-Accessories such as spray caps, life jacket lights and crotch straps must be explicitly approved by the manufacturer for the respective life jacket, otherwise the life jacket may lose its CE approval.
+Not only the life jacket, but all its components, such as foils, material, straps and fittings, are subject to standardisation.
+Older life jackets may still have BG approval.
+This stands for approval by the Berufsgenossenschaft (SeeBG or BSBG), the German Accident Prevention & Insurance Association, which has since been replaced by CE approval.

 In commercial shipping, a so-called SOLAS wheel identifies the life jacket as a tested model.
 The term SOLAS stands for „International Convention for the Safety of Life at Sea“ and refers to a UN convention on ship safety.
 Life jackets that are certified according to SOLAS must, for example, be equipped with a sea emergency light.